dlab-berkeley/R-Functional-Programming/README.md

-# How to Automate Your Workflow in R
+# How to Write Cleaner, Faster, and More Reusable R Code

 by [Jae Yeon Kim](https://jaeyk.github.io/)